 At The Black and The Red Consulting Group, we provide complex frameworks for reckoning with these on-going injustices.
-We help organizations hold themselves accountable to creating lasting institutional change.
+Through close and longer-term collaboration, we help organizations hold themselves accountable to creating lasting institutional change.

-The Black and The Red Consulting Group is not for the status quo.
-It is not to continue to check the diversity box.
-This is not a consulting group that will tell clients what they want to hear.
-It is our job to push organizations to abolish their practices of systemic racism and bias in order for people of color and other marginalized groups to thrive.
+The Black and The Red Consulting Group designs and offers meaningful solutions that speak to the specific equity needs of our clients.
+It is our job to inspire and creatively inform institutions on how they can most effectively abolish their practices of systemic racism and bias in order for people of color and other marginalized groups to thrive.

 WHO WE ARE

 In 2008, our group came together around a shared vision, to address systemic oppression through an on-going commitment to anti-racist and decolonizing praxis.
 In 2019, we formalized this common vision and became The Black and The Red Consulting Group.

 If you are an institution, organization, or department looking to promote diversity and inclusion, you will want a team that reflects these values.
 We are a multiracial, multi-ethnic, multi-gender and multi-generational team.